1. Our Mission

 We will continue our relationship with the University of Toronto’s Accessibility Services to provide accessible services to our student community.

 We will make reasonable efforts to provide accessible invoices to all our customers.
 For this reason invoices will be provided by email on request.
 We will answer any questions customers may have about the content of the invoice in person, by telephone or email.

-4. Use of service animals
+4. Use of Service Animals

-We are committed to welcoming people with disabilities who are accompanied by a service animal on the parts of our premises that are open to the public and other third parties.
+We are committed to welcoming people with disabilities who are accompanied by a service animal on our premises that are open to the public and other third parties.
 We will also ensure that all staff, volunteers and others dealing with the public are properly trained in how to interact with people with disabilities who are accompanied by a service animal.